(image Fred Williamson)

-Perfumer not cited by Tom Ford brand.
+Perfumer not cited

 When I read that Tom Ford Italian Cypress was a 1970s-style fragrance, I’ll admit I cringed.
 Fashion’s sense of history tends to be horrifying in its insipidness.
 But Italian Cypress isn’t simply an exercise in style.
 It’s an homage to perfumes from the past.
 In the 1970s, there were big, noticeable fragrances for men.
 Boisterous and affable.
 Despite my fears, Italian Cypress is more than merely retro.
 It’s properly nostalgic.
 Italian Cypress isn’t just dressed in a pair of bellbottoms and a gold chain necklace.
 It captures the feel of the 70s.
 It’s made as fragrances were made in the 70s.
 It’s a reflection of the era: the imagination, the willingness not to fit it.